Canvas Data 2 Technical Frequently Asked Questions

-If you get an HTTP 4xx class error (e.g. HTTP 400 Bad request), you should check the payload of the HTTP response.
-The HTTP body would be of media type
+An HTTP 4xx class error (e.g. HTTP 400 Bad request) is a permanent error.
+To learn more about why your request was rejected, check the payload of the HTTP response.
+The HTTP body should be an

-application/json, and contain an object with the property
+application/json media type and contain an object with the

 Some of my queries return a result-set in which 'meta' has a field called 'action' with values 'U' and 'D'.
 However, other queries don't have this field.